mb64/sel/README.md

 $ sed -nE -f read-all.sed -f runner.sed input.sec
 ```

-See `notes.txt` for some design notes.
+See `notes.txt` for some design notes, and `continuations.md` for my explanation
+of how the continuations work.